IntelLabs/t2sp/README.md

     ./test.sh clean
 ```

+# Performance tests

+Current release contains only SGEMM on Arria 10 FPGA.
+Follow the details at `t2s/tests/performance/gemm`.

+# Features

+The current release contains the following features:

++ Expressing systolic arrays

+  UREs (uniform recurrence equations) and space-time transforms are supported for expressing systolic arrays in general.
+Currently, a space-time transform must be unimodular.

++ Defining an abstract, performance portable memory hierarchy

+  A memory hierarchy is defined for each tensor by streaming the tensor across DRAM, SRAM, and registers.
+The memory hierarchy is then specialized by the compiler for specific hardware with portable performance.
+The current release targets FPGAs only.
+Next releases will support GPUs as well.

++ Isolation

+  Split a compute into spatial pieces, so that each piece can be optimized individually.

++ Data optimizations

+  Data gathering, scattering, double buffering, serialization

++ Loop optimizations

+  Loop flattening, removal, unrolling, vectorization

 # Tutorials

 We have a set of [tutorials](https://github.com/intel/FPGA-Devcloud/tree/master/main/QuickStartGuides/T2S) at Intel FPGA DevCloud.
 A compiler binary is also there, and all dependencies have been installed, so you may start using the programming environment immediately.

-# Next release
+# Next releases

++ SGEMM performance test that works across Arria 10 FPGA, GEN 9.5 GPU, and GEN 12 GPU with high and portable performance.
+Aim to open by the end of October, 2021.

-+ A new language interface for productive and portable performance across FPGAs and GPUs, and a performance test suite.
-This work enables programmers to build a hardware systolic array on an FPGA and a software systolic array on a GPU with portably high performance in a single specification.
-Aim to open in November, 2021.
+  This is our first test that builds a hardware systolic array on an FPGA and a software systolic array on a GPU with high performance in a single specification.

++ Other portable performance tests, including 2-D convolution, Capsule convolution, and PairHMM, are aimed to open in November, 2021.

++ Support for Stratix 10 FPGA will be released afterwards.

 # Citation